Tameness from Large Cardinal Axioms: Strongly Compact

-{\bf Proof:} If $K$ is an AEC essentially below $\kappa$, then either it is a model of an $L_{\kappa, \omega}$ theory or $LS(K) < \kappa$.
-In the first case, as discussed right above the theorem statement, \cite{kolmanshelah}.1.7.4B.1 proves this.
 If $LS(K) < \kappa$, then Shelah's Presentation Theorem above says that $K = PC(T_1, \Gamma, L(K))$ for $|T_1| = LS(K) < \kappa$.
 During the following proofs, we use the fact observed at \cite{shelahfobook}.VI.0.2 that an ultraproduct of reducts is the reduct of the ultraproducts. \begin{enumerate}